geevi/geevi.github.io_bk/_posts/2014-12-25-hardness-of-coloring.md

 on the impossibility of finding efficient algorithms for certain problems.

 In the <a href="/2014/puzzles.html">first</a>, we saw that for sudoku and many other puzzles, there is a single explanation for our inability to find polynomial time algorithms.
-The explanation is that any one problem (say sudoku) that is NP-Complete does not have a polynomial time algorithm.
+The explanation is that, any one problem (say sudoku) that is NP-Complete, does not have a polynomial time algorithm.
 This is commonly known as the P $\neq$ NP assumption.
 If assuming this, a certain problem  does not have a polynomial time algorithm, then we say that it is *hard*.
-When a problem has polynomial time algorithms, we say it is *easy*.
+When a problem has a polynomial time algorithm, we say it is *easy*.

 In the <a href="/2014/approximation-limits.html">second post</a>, we saw that for the $3$-SAT problem, even a relaxed version of the problem, of getting an approximation factor better than $7/8$, is hard.
 We also saw a very silly polynomial time algorithm, which gives a $7/8$ approximation